Our most common search themes:

 - Know from whence you came.
 If you know whence you came, there are absolutely no limitations to where you can go.
-(American novelist James Baldwin in 1953) (The archaism portrays a sense of the old fashioned and an air of wisdom.)
+(James Baldwin, 1924 - 1987)

 - There's many a slip 'twixt the cup and the lip. (old English proverb)